ohio0987654321/NonActivating-Window-Demo/README.md

 - **Virtual desktop support**: Windows can appear on all spaces or respect virtual desktop boundaries
 - **Retry mechanism**: Automatically retries failed window modifications with exponential backoff

+## Recent Refactoring Improvements

+The codebase has been refactored with the following enhancements:

+1. **Centralized Type System**: All shared types are now defined in `common_types.h` to eliminate duplication and improve consistency
+2. **Enhanced Architecture Support**: Better CPU architecture detection for native performance on all Mac systems
+3. **Improved Error Handling**: Added comprehensive error reporting and recovery mechanisms
+4. **Better Code Organization**: Restructured code with logical sections and proper forward declarations
+5. **Centralized Constants**: Common constants and flags moved to shared header files

+For a detailed list of changes, see [REFACTORING.md](REFACTORING.md)

 ## Building

 ```